 3. Form factor

-Each form factor has pros and cons – for instance, fixtures typically featured air-cooled LEDs with high intensity, while bars have up to now only been able to offer low intensities.
+Each form factor has pros and cons—for instance, fixtures typically featured air-cooled LEDs with high intensity, while bars, so far, have only been able to offer low intensities.

 Other key factors of lighting efficiency